BenHadmanNuclera/nuclera-sales-marketing-knowledgebase/docs/Product/AlphaFold/Overview.md

 With AlphaFold-guided variant design and eProtein Discovery’s automated screening, protein engineering is no longer guesswork — it’s a data-driven strategy that accelerates discovery.

-Here’s a short introduction video to AlphaFold:
+Here’s a short introduction video to AlphaFold

 \[**Insert Knowledgebase Video**\]